Territory Management 2.0

 Place the new Assigned Territories and Users in Assigned Territories related lists on the appropriate person account page layouts (Online only)

-For example, to ensure territory information displays on the iPad, Online, and Windows platforms, Veeva recommends adding the View User Territory custom link (Online only) and setting the Territory Link on Account Veeva Setting (iPad and Windows).
+For example, to ensure territory information displays on the iPad, Online, and Windows Tablet platforms, Veeva recommends adding the View User Territory custom link (Online only) and setting the Territory Link on Account Veeva Setting (iPad and Windows).

 - Account Territory Sharing Rules are deprecated